BasalGang/cogsci.dk/content/docs/learning/books.md

 - ‘Childhood’s End’ has an intriguing take on emergence 🍀
 - ‘To be taught if fortunate’ will make you fall in love with anthropology 💗 It’s beautiful 💝

+## Esben Kran
+### Non-Fiction
+- How to Create a Mind
+- Politics and the English Language
+- Blueprint: The Evolutionary Origins of a Good Society
+- How to Actually Change Your Mind
+- I Am a Strange Loop
+- Elon Musk by Ashlee Vance
+- The Alignment Problem by Brian Christian
+- Blueprint for Revolution
+- The Book of Joy
+- Black Swan by Nassim Nicolas Taleb

+### Fiction
+- The Fifth Science by Exurb1a.
+A fantastic collection of short sci-fi stories about consciousness.
+- Logic Beach by Exurb1a.
+Awesome sci-fi story of computational physics.

 {{< /details >}}